dotnet/tye/docs/reference/schema.md

 The namespace specified in `tye.yaml` can be overridden at the command line.

 > :bulb: Use `kubectl config view --minify --output 'jsonpath={..namespace}'` to view the current namespace.

+#### `network` (string)

+Allows configuring the Docker network used for `tye run`.

+If a network is configured, then all services running in containers will connect to the specified network.
+Otherwise a Docker network will be created with a generated name, and used to connect all containers.

 #### `services` (`Service[]`) *required*